valterc/ki2/README.md

 ### The UI looks similar to other Karoo applications, do you work for Hammerhead or have access to their code?

 No!
 I don't work for hammerhead and I don't have access to their code.
 I'm just a programmer with a dusty experience in Android development and an eye for UI.
 I tried to replicate the Karoo interface (look and feel, colors, etc.) to make the app fit in.
 You can find the [Karoo SDK with design guidelines here](https://github.com/hammerheadnav/karoo-sdk).

+### Hood buttons are inverted or don't work as expected?

+It might be because your shifting configuration has a different action assigned to the hood buttons.
+Ki2 expects Channel 1 for left button and Channel 2 for right button.
+If your shifting configuration is different, you might experience weird behavior.
+Please double check the configuration via the official shifting app available on smartphones.
+Channel 3 and Channel 4 are currently not supported.

 ### It does not work or I have a problem